 But this is a mistake.

 Backpacking Spain is an incredible experience, and a trip to the North of Spain is no different.
-This post will show you where to go, where to stay, what to do and offered a detailed itinerary for you to follow if you wish.
+This post will show you where to go, where to stay, what to do and offer a detailed itinerary for you to follow if you wish.

 Without further ado, let’s get into it!

-Northern Spain road trip
+Northern Spain Road Trip

 Spain is a deceptively big country and although it may look like a short distance, driving across the north of Spain is still a big trip.
+The distance of this Northern Spain road trip is 879.3 km (546 miles) which will take you seven days to complete.

 You can do the trip at a fast pace in five days, but this would be a waste.
 You won’t see as much as you could, and you’ll be rushing to reach the endpoint.